Friday, December 6, 2024

 I've heard it said that our emotions will last about 90 seconds if we don't feed them.
 If that's true, then within 90 seconds we can choose to either: ignore the feeling, pretend it isn't real, evaluate it rationally, equate it with another feeling, choose to remember it for later reference, react positively or negatively to it, or begin the recurring process of obsessively thinking about it.
 Oh... how many hours I've painfully wasted obsessively thinking about a relationships gone bad.

-Might we put each emotion out in the light of day and examine it in real time - it'll be gone in 90 seconds.
-Often I'm surprised at a reality it's exposed - often one that I've ignored.
+Might we put each emotion out in the light of day and examine it in real time - it'll be gone in 90 seconds unless we feed it.
+Often I'm surprised at a reality they'll expose - often one that's been ignored.
 Emotions are truly another sense that we've been gifted with - part of the joy of being uniquely human.
 This is one lesson that I wish a benefactor would have decided and endeavored to teach me - my need to understand my emotions must've been obvious to some.
 Maybe they saw that I needed to be "broken" first.

 The only church in town will contain wise and capable mentors who'll be able to meet us where we are - by the grace of God.
 Those who can relate to our position and condition as it more truly is.
 They'll care because of the grace bestowed on them by "That Than Which There is No Greater" in Christ - gracefully.